jcalosor/optimy-test/README.md

 1. Containerization, using docker, making the app more portable, therefore can be setup to a multitude of environments ( Mac, Linux as tested )
 2. Added composer autoloader to easily manage autoloading of classes, this enabled the app to implement PSR-12 namespace & import class statements
 3. Implementing application structure that imposes categorization of code by functionality:

    ![img_1.png](img_1.png)

    * Accessor - for the setter and getter class
    * Providers - "provides" the resolved instance of classes needed to be registered in the container
    * Utils - Common `service` class
 4. Created a IoC manager logic that enables reusable "resolved" classes to be used across the application:

     ![img_4.png](img_4.png)

     ![img_2.png](img_2.png)

-5. Created a bootstrapper logic that will knit these resolved classes together to be available at run time.
+6. Created a bootstrapper logic that will knit these resolved classes together to be available at run time.
     ![img_3.png](img_3.png)

 5. Refactored `App\Utils\NewsManager` class and implemented a new method `listNewsWithComments` that minimizes the database call to only 1 for getting the list of news along with it's respective comments
+    * It's important to note that querying over a loop is relatively "bad practice" and risky due to multiple calls made on the database during the loop, as the application scales the amount of database calls will also increase, this poses memory leaks and timeout errors due to potential garbage collection issue, minimizing database queries is the preferred approach and just chunking through the retrieve list through php data mutation algorithm is less process intensive, with potentially having the same load in memory, but much more efficient in management of data.

 ![img_5.png](img_5.png)

 6. Written a sample unit test

 ![img_6.png](img_6.png)

 7. Added .env for environment variable control, the database credentials are stored here.

 ![img_7.png](img_7.png)